ohidurbappy/windows-theme-switcher/readme.md

 This program will appear on the system tray and help switch the taskbar theme on windows.

+To use it download the `exe` file from the `release` section and place the `assets` folder in the same directory as the `exe`.
+Now add it to startup from task manager.

 Install the necessary dependencies